5 new books to read this week

 Children’s book of the week

-5. The Miracle On Ebenezer Street by Catherine Doyle is published in hardback by Puffin, priced £12.99 (ebook £8.99).
+5. The Cousins by Karen M McManus is published in paperback by Penguin, priced £7.99 (ebook £4.99).
 Available now

-The Miracle On Ebenezer Street is a fantastical retelling of A Christmas Carol by Charles Dickens.
-After the death of George’s mum on Christmas day three years ago, his father has banned all festivities.
-George wants to see his dad smile again – and to spend time with his mother’s family, who his father has forbidden him from seeing.
-When he finds a snow globe in a pop-up Christmas shop, he sets off a chain of magical adventures that show him, his father and his nan Christmases past, present and future.
-Despite the sadness of George’s situation, this is an engaging, laugh-out-loud book with brilliantly rendered characters – including a purple reindeer and a plucky miracle-working elf.
-Doyle brings together imagination and all things Christmas, creating a real delight for readers of all ages.9/10(Review by Nicole Whitton)
+Karen M McManus’ latest thriller draws you in from the start.
+Cousins Audrey, Mildred and Jonah – all 18 – are virtually strangers, and they’ve been invited to their grandmother’s prestigious resort to work during the summer holidays and get to know her – and each other – a little better.
+This is a big deal, because their parents have all been mysteriously disinherited by their grandmother.
+The trio attempt to unravel the mystery and restore their family – but it soon becomes clear life is a lot more sinister than the glamorous East Coast island would suggest.
+McManus’ real strength is her witty and sharp dialogue that delivers the plot at a punchy pace.
+She adds just the right level of detail and character growth to make a thoroughly enjoyable read for teens and adults alike.8/10(Review by Nicole Whitton)

 HARDBACK (FICTION)1.
 The Thursday Murder Club by Richard Osman2.
-Shuggie Bain by Douglas Stuart3.
-Hamnet by Maggie O’Farrell4.
+Hamnet by Maggie O’Farrell3.
+Shuggie Bain by Douglas Stuart4.
 A Song For The Dark Times by Ian Rankin5.
 Troy by Stephen Fry6.
 The Sentinel by Lee Child & Andrew Child7.
-The Dark Tides by Philippa Gregory8.
-Troubled Blood by Robert Galbraith9.
-One August Night by Victoria Hislop10.
-The Midnight Library by Matt Haig(Compiled by Waterstones)
+The Midnight Library by Matt Haig8.
+One August Night by Victoria Hislop9.
+War Lord by Bernard Cornwell10.
+V2 by Robert Harris(Compiled by Waterstones)

 AUDIOBOOKS (FICTION AND NON-FICTION)1.
-Mansfield Park by Jane Austen2.
-A Promised Land by Barack Obama3.
+A Promised Land by Barack Obama2.
+Mansfield Park by Jane Austen3.
 The Thursday Murder Club by Richard Osman4.
-Ryan’s Christmas: A DCI Ryan Mystery by L. J. Ross5.
+QI: The Sound Of General Ignorance by John Lloyd & John Mitchinson5.
 Greenlights by Matthew McConaughey6.
-Ready Player Two by Ernest Cline7.
-Agatha Raisin And The Blood Of An Englishman by M. C. Beaton8.
-Capture Or Kill by Tom Marcus9.
-The Mirror And The Light by Hilary Mantel10.
-Troy by Stephen Fry(Compiled by Audible)
+The Yorkshire Shepherdess by Amanda Owen7.
+Shot Through The Heart by Isabelle Grey8.
+Troy by Stephen Fry9.
+Ready Player Two by Ernest Cline10.
+The Midnight Library by Matt Haig(Compiled by Audible)